Isotretinoin: Adverse effects

 Increasingly higher dosages will result in higher toxicity, resembling vitamin A toxicity.
 Adverse effects include:

 Possible permanent effects

+The effects of isotretinoin may be permanent.
+This has been proposed to be due to induction of apoptosis in sebaceous glands, meibomian glands, neuroblastoma cells, hypothalamic cells, hippocampus cells, Dalton's lymphoma ascites cells, B16F-10 melanoma cells, neuronal crest cells, stem cells and others, that it changes epigenetics and shortens telomeres.

 Isotretinoin may stop long bone growth in young people who are still growing.
-Premature epiphyseal closure can occur in people with acne receiving recommended doses of Accutane.
+Premature epiphyseal closure can occur in people receiving recommended doses of Accutane.

-Generally, though, premature epiphyseal closure seems to be primarily related to: